pbl64k/coursera-proglang-practice/section-5/section-5-problems.md

 Ni!!!
 We want... another factorial.
 Recall **A Novel Approach** problem from Section 3.
-The unfortunate issue with that implementation of factorial function was that is used up extra $$O(n)$$ space due to explicit building of a list of all numbers from $$1$$ to $$n$$.
+The unfortunate issue with that implementation of factorial function was that it used up extra $$O(n)$$ space due to explicit building of a list of all numbers from $$1$$ to $$n$$.